Java and OOP Fundamentals

 Question 13: Access Modifiers

-ModifierSame ClassSame PackageSubclass (diff pkg)Everywhere
+ModifierSame ClassSame PackageSubclass (different package)Everywhere

 Question 14: Reflection